janfri/regtest/README.md

 * `Regtest::Git.git_dir`
 * `Regtest::Git.work_tree`

-which corresponds to the git parameters `--git-dir` and `--work-path`.
+which corresponds to the git parameters `--git-dir` and `--work-tree`.
 Which could be helpful if you run `regtest` from inside an other git repository than your regtest files.
 Have a look at the git documentation for more details.